boston-clojure/reagent-webapp/README.md

 Resources
 ---------

-View the presentation  at _placeholder_
+View the presentation  at http://boston-clojure.github.io/reagent-webapp/

 Demo source code is available at _placeholder_